Jinso-o/migration-guide-ebook/03_covert_python.md

         dlt.current.resource_state()["last_id"] = max_id
 ```

-A few important points in this incremental version:
+A few important features in this incremental version:

 * We changed the decorator to `@dlt.resource(primary_key="id", write_disposition="merge")`.
 Now dlt knows that the `"id"` field is the unique primary key for our records, and we want to merge updates.
 This means on the destination side, if we run this pipeline multiple times, each sales record will only appear once (the record with the same `id` will be updated rather than duplicated).
 * We use `dlt.current.resource_state()` to access a state dictionary specific to this resource.
 We call `.setdefault("last_id", None)` to retrieve the last saved ID, or initialize it to `None` if this is the first run.
 The state is stored alongside the data in the destination, so it persists between runs.